 \subsection{Language Modeling}

-\textbf{Supervised Training (SFT).} Given a pre-trained model with parameters $\theta$, supervised training is essentially the \emph{maximum likelihood estimation (MLE)} task~\cite{bengio2000neural,mle}, which fine-tunes $\theta$ on the labeled dataset $\mathcal{D}_{tr}^{s}=\{(\mathbf{x}_{i},\mathbf{y}_{i})|i=1,2,...,N_{trs}\}$ by minimizing the following objective functions:
+\textbf{Supervised Training (SFT).} Given a pre-trained model with parameters $\theta$, supervised training is essentially the \emph{maximum likelihood estimation (MLE)} task~\citep{bengio2000neural,mle}, which fine-tunes $\theta$ on the labeled dataset $\mathcal{D}_{tr}^{s}=\{(\mathbf{x}_{i},\mathbf{y}_{i})|i=1,2,...,N_{trs}\}$ by minimizing the following objective function:

 where $N$ denotes the sequence length of $\mathbf{y}_{i}$, $y_{i,j}$ denotes the $j$-th token in $\mathbf{y}_{i}$, and $\mathbf{y}_{i,<j}=\{y_{i,0},...,y_{i,j-1}\}$.
 The logarithmic formula of Equation \ref{eq:mle} can also be seen as a \emph{joint cross-entropy} loss function: